esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 2. ping
-Ping a group, active group is used to ping if `--group` or `-g` option is not given explicitly.
+Ping a group.
+Active group is used to ping if `--group` or `-g` option is not given explicitly.
 ```sh
 $ espercli group-command ping [OPTIONS]
 ```